 Since 1982, our program has prepared students for the Nursing profession by providing a solid Christian liberal arts foundation, including pre-nursing courses, during the years the student is at Wheaton College.
 Students who wish to pursue a career in Nursing can choose from two pathways.
 Students most often choose to apply for a graduate Nursing program after completion of a non-nursing Bachelor’s degree at Wheaton College, while some others choose to pursue a dual-degree (BS in Liberal Arts-Nursing and BSN) program in partnership with a second CCNE or ACEN accredited institution.

-Pathways to Nursing at Wheaton College
+Pathways to Nursing

 - Pursue a Bachelor’s degree in a non-nursing field at Wheaton College